-The School of Biology at St Andrews comprises 55 academic staff, 95 postdoctoral researchers and over 100 postgraduate students.
+The School of Biology at St Andrews comprises 78 academic staff, 82 postdoctoral researchers and over 120 postgraduate students.
 You will have the opportunity to undertake a research degree in your chosen subject area within a School where research interests span the breadth of biological science.

-The School aims to nurture excellent research using the most modern techniques and within this environment to provide an integrated programme of training for postgraduate students.
+The School of Biology comprises a large number of research groups organised into three interdisciplinary Research Centres, resulting in a highly collaborative approach to research and scholarship.
+The School aims to nurture excellent research and provide an integrated programme of training for postgraduate students.
 The School promotes an interdisciplinary approach to both applied and fundamental research problems and to postgraduate training.

 Our PhD students are part of a strong and welcoming community.
 In addition to strong links between research groups within the three main interdisciplinary centres: the Scottish Oceans Institute (SOI), Biomedical Sciences Research Complex (BSRC) and Centre for Biological Diversity (CBD), the student-run ‘Bionet’ provides a wide range of networking and social opportunities.

 The School of Biology admits about 25 PhD students each year.
 Our minimum entry requirement is a good first degree (minimum 2(i)) from a recognised British, British Commonwealth or foreign University.
 Students with qualifications equivalent to a degree may also apply for admission.

 Applicants to advertised projects will first be short-listed by the project supervisor, often by SKYPE; short-listed candidates are then formally interviewed by a small committee made up of members of the PhD recruitment committee and other qualified members of academic staff.
 It is, therefore, advisable to contact the supervisors of projects you are interested in well ahead of any official closing date for applications.